Plugins

 This command will publish the migration and migrate the database and asks You for optional assets and config publishing.

-You need to register the plugin for each panel you want to use it in.
-To do so, you need to add the following code to the panel's provider class:
+Finally, you need to register the plugin for each panel you want to use it in.
+You can do this by adding the following code to your PanelProvider class:

 use NaturalGroove\Filament\Gallery\FilamentGalleryPlugin;